Benefits of Membership

 - The opportunity to attend the International Handbell Symposium.

-- The Society’s published pieces of music, information leaflets and booklets.
+- Acess to the Society’s published pieces of music, information leaflets and booklets.

 - The ‘Crescendo’ award scheme encourages younger ringers to develop their knowledge and skills with Certificates and Badges.

-- Loan of equipment in the form of various sets of bells, handchimes or Belleplates.
+- Possible loan of equipment in the form of various sets of bells, handchimes or Belleplates.

 - The Vaughan Evans Memorial Fund which gives financial assistance to young ringers wishing to attend National Events.